-The post is one of a series I am creating connect with Project Service Automation (PSA) for Microsoft Dynamics 365.
+This post is one of a series I’m creating connected with Project Service Automation (PSA) for Microsoft Dynamics 365.
 This time I will consider sales prices.

 Sales Price Lists

 A sales price list is used to hold the prices that will be charged to customers for all project related activity plus any “regular” products purchased.
-For example, in a CRM implementation you may have project costs for a CRM developer but you may also have product costs for things like CRM licenses.
+For example, in a CRM implementation you may have project costs for a developer’s time but you may also have product costs for things like software licenses.

 Before we start adding prices for specific roles we first need to define several fields.
 These are itemised below.